firecmsco/firecms/README.md

 For example, you can have a collection named "translations" under the entity "Article".
 You just need to use the same format as for defining your collection using the field `subcollections`.

+Subcollections are easily accessible from the side view while editing an entity

 ### Filters